 Karina is artistic director of the fabulous Jumpers and Jazz in July festival which is in its ninth year.
 This event has evolved and expanded under her direction into a ten-day music and art festival that, at its core, fosters collaborations between the arts sector, tourism, education and business in the community.

-Andrew Moritz – Sector Director
+Andrew Moritz – Sector Director/Deputy Chairperson

-Andrew is CEO of Transport Heritage NSW based in Sydney.
+Andrew Moritz is CEO of Transport Heritage NSW based in Sydney.
 Andrew was the inaugural Director of The Workshops Rail Museum from December 2001 until late 2015, and a member of the Queensland Museum's Executive Management Team.

 Andrew led the development and success of all aspects of The Workshops Rail Museum from inception, including winning seven Queensland and two Australian Tourism Awards for Heritage and Cultural Tourism.